nyoshimizu/benfordspy/README.md

 # To do:

+* Add interface for CSV, XML, JSON(?).
 * Add web interface.
+* Incorporate some sort of automated subset analysis.
 * Incorporate regular expressions to data filtering.
-* Incorporate filtering by cell ranges.
+* Incorporate filtering by cell ranges of Excel files.

 # References